Head Coach, 2nd Season

 played college basketball and earned his associate degree at Ranger

-College in Texas in 2008, then earned his bachelor’s in history at the
+College in Texas, then earned his bachelor’s in history at the

-University of Arkansas at Little Rock in 2011 and a master’s of
+University of Arkansas at Little Rock and a master’s of

 education in coaching, sport, recreation and fitness administration at